Toledo (Castilla-La Mancha), Spain April 2025 (Tour 11)

 On the right hand side of the square, as you pass under the arches, another line of brightly coloured buildings draws the eyes along a row of restaurant bars to the unusual but imposing front of the Cathedral.
 Built on the site of an old mosque at the behest of Queen Eleanor of Plantagenet (the wife of Alfonso VIII and daughter to England’s King Henry II), the cathedral facade has suffered considerable damage over the centuries; the worst of which were lightning strikes in 1837 and again in 1902 (when the Giraldo Tower collapsed, killing a number of the congregation) but, it is still a magnificent entrance.

 At the far end of the Plaza Mayor, opposite the City Hall, the Calle de San Pedro leads out of the Plaza and up to the city’s high point of Cuenca Castle but, tarry a while.
-There’s little left of the castle while the 12th/13th century Cathedral, also known as the Cathedral of Our Lady of Grace, is even more spectacular inside than out.
+There’s little left of the castle to enjoy while, instead, the 12th/13th century Cathedral, also known as the Cathedral of Our Lady of Grace, is even more spectacular inside than out.
 Indeed, I spent more than two hours inside the cathedral marvelling at it’s contents.

 Just inside the entrance to the Cathedral I came upon a life size diorama of the Last Supper.
-I couldn’t get a decent photo of the diorama but my efforts in this regard took me up onto the Cathedral triforium where I thought I might get a photo from above.
+I failed to get a decent photo of the diorama but my efforts in this regard took me up onto the Cathedral triforium where I hoped to get a photo from above.
 It wasn’t to be because a ledge obscured a large part of the carving.
-However, the views from the triforium, both along the nave towards the sacristy and outside over the Plaza Mayor more than compensated.
+However, the views from the triforium, both along the nave towards the sacristy and outside over the Plaza Mayor, more than compensated.

 I spent some time in the adjoining Bishop’s Palace (where various paintings and other ecclesiastical treasures are displayed) but the real beauty for me was in wandering the Cathedral.
 It is monumental.
 The richly decorated architecture is breathtaking in it’s scale and detail and the whole comprises so many fabulous chapels, sepulchres and little niches that it blew me away.